-- Intravenous plasma-derived C1-inhibitor (Cinryze) - Intravenous recombinant C1-inhibitor (Ruconest) - Subcutaneous plasma-derived C1-inhibitor (Haegarda) - Lanadelumab
+- Intravenous plasma-derived C1-inhibitor (Cinryze) - Subcutaneous plasma-derived C1-inhibitor (Haegarda) - Lanadelumab

 Comparators

 We compared all the agents to no long-term prophylaxis.
 We assumed that all patients, whether or not they were receiving long-term prophylaxis, were treated for acute attacks.
 We considered comparing the agents to each other using network meta-analysis; however, available data did not permit these comparisons.